Barbara Bauer Briggs Family YMCA

 Enrollment is open to any student.
 This includes in-school learning, remote learning or homeschool students.
 Ages vary per branch.
 Y Members receive a discount.
 Both members and the community are welcome to enroll.

-Available for Pre-K-5th Grade
+Available for Pre-K-5th Grade (ages may vary at some locations)

 Program runs Monday-Friday from dismissal to 6:00pm